or make 4 interest-free payments of

 The Calathea plant is a popular plant used for indoor office decoration purposes.
 It is often used in homes and businesses as well.
 It is a type of plant that prefers indirect lighting, which means makes it perfect for indoor usage and office buildings.
 Calathea plants are popular for indoor purposes because they are generally easy to care for and they look great, offering bright green plants to liven up indoor spaces.

 Calathea plants are part of the family of plants known as Marantaceae, which is a species of flowering plants from tropical areas such as Africa.
-They are famous for their wide, green, colorful leaves.
+They are famous for their wide, green, colourful leaves.
 These wide leaves make them popular for areas of low light.
 Low light plants have broad leaves to absorb and use as much light as they can get.
 In nature, they are found in jungles and at the base of trees.

 How do you plant, grow and care for a calathea plant?